D3bbie100/alx-low_level_programming/README.md

-This repository contains low level programming projects using c
+This directory contain projects on C programming language